 Your body requires this trace metal, but only in small amounts.
-But the main focus is does chromium help diabetes?
-Yes it does because it transports glucose to your cells and this helps to control your blood sugar levels.
+But the main focus is how does chromium help diabetes?
+Chromium transports glucose to your cells and this helps to control your blood sugar levels.
 Chromium works in conjunction with other trace elements in the breaking down of fats, proteins, and carbohydrates.

 Chromium is a trace mineral that your body requires for healthy functioning but as I mentioned, only in small amounts.
 Chromium helps you to deliver and absorb healthy nutrients from fats, carbohydrates, and proteins from the food that you consume and this in turn aids in supporting a storing of nutrients and healthy metabolism in your body.

 In several studies done, the evaluation concluded that the effect of chromium on blood sugar levels varied, but there were suggestive numbers that pointed that chromium may control blood glucose levels and lower the need for insulin for patients with insulin resistance and the intolerance of glucose.